-Rural French heaven in a wooded valley near Tourtoirac.
-Isabelle’s restoration of this old farmhouse is inspired by her love of the Dordogne and of rusticity, with dollops of fun and fantasy.
+Isabelle’s restoration of this old farmhouse – in a wooded valley near Tourtoirac – is inspired by her love of the Dordogne and of rusticity, with dollops of fun and fantasy.
 You feel cocooned indoors: by wood of all persuasions, neutral colours, recycled terracotta and rough-hewn stone.
 There are wicker sofas by the big stone fireplace, baskets full of games; furniture fashioned out of old farm tools (a collection to visit too); curiosities and quirky adaptations everywhere – but nothing jars and it’s comfortable and practical.
 The kitchen-with-everything has a friendly big table, a sink hewn out of honey-coloured stone.
 Bedrooms aren’t huge but are seductively rustic – the suite under the rafters, gloriously so.
 It runs practically the length of the house: twin beds at one end and up a few stairs at the other, the double; its bathroom behind a curtain and beams.
 Each bathroom has a walk-in shower; carved stone alongside white porcelain.
-Outdoors all is simply lovely: the pool, the help-yourself vegetable and herb garden, the eating/sitting space under the barn… what more could you want?
+Outdoors all is simply lovely: there’s four hectares of garden to explore, the pool, the help-yourself vegetable and herb garden, the eating/sitting space under the barn… what more could you want?